saurabhkrsingh97/billboard-dl/README.md

 Running `python3 main.py` downloads the top 5 songs (default) in a sub-folder in the Billboard folder.
 Folder is created if not already present.

-The default value of the number of songs `top_n` can be overridden by passing an argument with main.py.
+The default value of the number of songs `top_n` can be overridden by passing an argument with billboard-dl.py, or by changing the value of `TOP_N` variable in code.

 ###### Example:
 `python3 main.py 10` - Downloads the top 10 songs' music videos from the Billboard list.